ProfessionalCSharp/MoreSamples/DotnetCore/README.md

 This sample extends on the Dependency Injection with Options to instantiate the injected service using JSON configuration.

 See the blog article [.NET Core Dependency Injection with Configuration](https://csharp.christiannagel.com/2016/08/16/diwithconfiguration/ "DI with Configuration") for more information.

+## HTTP Client Factory

+Folder: HttpClientFactory

+This sample shows how the HttpClient can be injected using the HTTP Client Factory available with .NET Core 2.1.

+See the blog article [HTTP Client Factory](https://csharp.christiannagel.com/2018/06/05/httpclient/ "HTTP Client Factory") for more information.

 ## Markdown